Financial Analyst

 28 / 45

-28. What is the primary purpose of "data scrubbing"?
+28. What is the purpose of a "data audit"?

 29 / 45